Au rapport

-Au rapport is an album by French singer Colonel Reyel released in 2011 of ragga and dancehall music.
+Au rapport is the debut album by French singer Colonel Reyel released on 11 April 2011.

 Singles

 A number of songs have become singles from the album, starting with "Celui..." that topped the French Singles Chart followed by "Toutes les nuits" that also topped the French charts.
-The follow up "Aurélie" about an adolescent single mother that created big controversy in the media despite being playing heavily in radios and appearances on television.
+The follow-up "Aurélie" about an adolescent single mother that created big controversy in the media despite being playing heavily in radios and appearances on television.
 The media blasted him for defending anti-abortion movements being decidedly against abortion, after an anti-abortion and anti-contraception movement used the song in its promotions.
 But Colonel Reyel defended his song against accusations explaining its context.
 The single made it to #6 in the French charts.
 The fourth single from the album was "Ma star" and cited notably singers Rihanna, Beyoncé, Shakira and Materazzi.
 The single reached #37 in France.
 A fifth and final single "Dis-moi oui" featured Krys and made it to #18 in the French Single Chart.